michel-bodje/automate/README.md

 ## Setup company-wide (production)
 This assumes that all targeted computers have access to the same Office account.

-1. Verify manifest.xml file contains a link to "https://michel-bodje.github.io/automate/".
+1. Verify docs/manifest.xml file contains a link to "https://michel-bodje.github.io/automate/".
 2. In the add-in menu (https://outlook.office.com/mail/inclientstore), upload the manifest.xml as a new custom add-in.
 3. Enjoy!